wardbell/ExploreAspBundleWithRequire/README.md

 This is standard *require.js* module definition practice except for step #1, the module name.
 Normally you omit the name parameter and let *require.js* define it based on the script's file name.

 But after bundling, the files will be combined into a single file (e.g., "app?v=...").
-The require.js would not be able to find the files that correspond to the modules.
+The *require.js* would not be able to find the files that correspond to the modules.

 We relieve *require.js* of the necessity of loading files and correlating file names to module names by (a) specifying the module names explicitly and (b) playing the bundled script *before* invoking any application module function.

-We won't be using require's async loading feature (the 'A' in "AMD") but we'll still benefit from its dependency management.
+We won't be using *require*'s async loading feature (the 'A' in "AMD") but we'll still benefit from its dependency management.
 For example, we won't have to worry about listing the scripts in a particular order.

 When you tour the app scripts (which are deliberately simple ... usually only a few lines), you'll see a variety of dependency patterns.
 Notice that the bundle combines the files in alphabetical order; the application would fail if we weren't using *require* and we played these scripts in alphabetical order; the *presenter* script, for example is needed by all of the scripts that precede it.